harleycosio/astrowind/src/pages/privacy.md

 For the purposes of this Privacy Policy:

 - **Account** means a unique account created for You to access our Service or parts of our Service.
-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Onsite Car Key LLC, Louisville, KY.
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Onsite Car Key LLC.
 - **Cookies** are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.
 - **Country** refers to: Kentucky, United States
 - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.